Behavioral ecology: Altruism and conflict in social insects

 Many insect species of the order Hymenoptera (bees, ants, wasps) are eusocial.
 Within the nests or hives of social insects, individuals engage in specialized tasks to ensure the survival of the colony.
 Dramatic examples of these specializations include changes in body morphology or unique behaviors, such as the engorged bodies of the honeypot ant Myrmecocystus mexicanus or the waggle dance of honey bees and a wasp species, Vespula vulgaris.

 In many, but not all social insects, reproduction is monopolized by the queen of the colony.
 Due to the effects of a haplodiploid mating system, in which unfertilized eggs become male drones and fertilized eggs become worker females, average relatedness values between sister workers can be higher than those seen in humans or other eutherian mammals.
 This has led to the suggestion that kin selection may be a driving force in the evolution of eusociality, as individuals could provide cooperative care that establishes a favorable benefit to cost ratio (rB-c > 0).
 However, not all social insects follow this rule.
 In the social wasp Polistes dominula, 35% of the nest mates are unrelated.
 In many other species, unrelated individuals only help the queen when no other options are present.
 In this case, subordinates work for unrelated queens even when other options may be present.
 No other social insect submits to unrelated queens in this way.
 This seemingly unfavorable behavior parallels some vertebrate systems.
 It is thought that this unrelated assistance is evidence of altruism in P. dominula.

 Cooperation in social organisms has numerous ecological factors that can determine the benefits and costs associated with this form of organization.
 One suggested benefit is a type of "life insurance" for individuals who participate in the care of the young.
 In this instance, individuals may have a greater likelihood of transmitting genes to the next generation when helping in a group compared to individual reproduction.
 Another suggested benefit is the possibility of "fortress defense", where soldier castes threaten or attack intruders, thus protecting related individuals inside the territory.
-Such behaviors are seen in the snapping shrimp Synalpheus regalis and gall-forming aphid Pemphigus spyrothecae.
+Such behaviors are seen in the snapping shrimp Synalpheus regalis, a gall-forming aphid Pemphigus spyrothecae., and naked mole-rats.
 A third ecological factor that is posited to promote eusociality is the distribution of resources: when food is sparse and concentrated in patches, eusociality is favored.
 Evidence supporting this third factor comes from studies of naked mole-rats and Damaraland mole-rats, which have communities containing a single pair of reproductive individuals.